AKWOK15/Autonomous-Ship/README.md

 2. Perception is really hard because there are so many external factors that can affect it: lighting being one.
 3. I now understand why hardware development takes so much longer than software.
 3D printing the housing (boat hull) for the hardware took hours, whenever there's a bug, it could be a bug in the software or on the hardware, and I frequently had to wait for ordered parts before I could continue.

-### Next Steps
-1. Make the boat watertight to test it in water